-- -s=200, --fasta-size=200 Number of fasta entries per IEDB request.
+- --expn-val=1 Gene and Transcript Expression cutoff.
+Sites above this cutoff will be considered.
+Default: 1 - --net-chop-threshold=0.5 NetChop prediction threshold.
+Default: 0.5 - -s=200, --fasta-size=200 Number of fasta entries per IEDB request.
 For some resource-intensive prediction algorithms like Pickpocket and NetMHCpan it might be helpful to reduce this number.
-Needs to be an even number. - -d="1000", --downstream-sequence-length="1000" Cap to limit the downstream sequence length for frameshifts when creating the fasta file.
+Needs to be an even number. - -r=5, --iedb-retries=5 Number of retries when making requests to the IEDB RESTful web interface.
+Must be less than or equal to 100.Default: 5 - -d="1000", --downstream-sequence-length="1000" Cap to limit the downstream sequence length for frameshifts when creating the fasta file.
 Use 'full' to include the full downstream sequence.
 Default: 1000 - -k=False, --keep-tmp-files=False Keep intermediate output files.
 This migt be useful for debugging purposes.